 The Thirty Years’ Peace

-In 446 BCE, the two sides agreed to a truce known as the “Thirty Years’ Peace.”
+The First Peloponnesian War ended in an arrangement between Sparta and Athens, which was ratified by the “Thirty Years’ Peace” (winter of 446–445 BC).
 As the name suggests, it was meant to last thirty years, and it set up a framework for a divided Greece that was led by both Athens and Sparta.
 More specifically, neither side could go to war with one another if one of the two parties advocated for settling the conflict through arbitration, language that essentially recognized Athens and Sparta as equally powerful in the Greek world.

 Accepting these peace terms all but ended the aspiration some Athenian leaders had of making Athens the head of a unified Greece, and it also marked the peak of Athenian imperial power.
 However, the differences between Athens and Sparta proved to be too much.
 Peace lasted much less than thirty years, and soon after the two sides agreed to put down their weapons, The Peloponnesian War broke out and the Greek world was changed forever.

 It’s impossible to know if Athens and Sparta truly believed their peace agreement would last the full thirty years it was supposed to.
 But that the peace came under intense pressure in 440 BCE, just six years after the treaty was signed, helps show just how fragile things were.